Have a Question?

 Deana Weiler obtained her Bachelor of Business Administration, with a focus in Marketing, from Loyola College in Maryland.
 Since then, she’s spent the past 17 years in the healthcare field, specifically in business development and marketing.
 Deana has extensive experience working in the pharmaceutical, senior living/care, and addiction segments of the healthcare field.
 She’s a passionate and dedicated advocate for the care of others.

 “Recovery is a journey that starts with one single decision.
 The decision that you no longer want to continue on the path you’re on, and that you want, and deserve more for yourself and your future.
-Having faced this decision myself, it has become my passion to share my journey with others, in hopes of inspiring others to have hope that there is life beyond addiction.”
+It is my passion to help others on their journey to recovery towards a healthier and more fulfilling life.”

 Chad obtained his BA in Criminal Justice and Psychology from Michigan State University and his MA in Education from College of Charleston.
 He entered the field of behavioral healthcare in 1990 and has since accumulated over 25 years of experience, working in the areas of Plant Operations, Quality Assurance, Risk Management, Health Information Systems, Utilization Management, Admissions, Patient Advocacy, and Marketing.